thegambler1/qmdigital/replit.md

 # Overview

 This is a full-stack web application featuring a cyberpunk-themed digital art portfolio and e-commerce platform.
-The application showcases a digital artist's work through an interactive portfolio gallery with filtering capabilities, an integrated shop for selling digital art products, and a contact form for client inquiries.
+The application showcases a digital artist's work through an interactive portfolio gallery with filtering capabilities, a dedicated shop page for selling digital art products, contact form for client inquiries, and an admin panel for content management.
 The design emphasizes futuristic aesthetics with neon color schemes, glassmorphism effects, and cyberpunk visual elements.

+## Recent Updates (August 2025)

+- **Separate Shop Page**: Created dedicated `/shop` route with advanced filtering, sorting, and view modes
+- **Admin Panel**: Added `/admin` route with full CRUD operations for portfolio items and products
+- **API Extensions**: Implemented admin endpoints for content management
+- **Enhanced Navigation**: Updated routing system to handle multiple pages with proper navigation states

 # User Preferences